awsdocs/amazon-workdocs-user-guide/doc_source/activity_feed.md

 # Tracking file activity<a name="activity_feed"></a>

-You use your Amazon WorkDocs activity feed to track any changes to your files and folders, and to see who made the changes\.
-The feed shows you who viewed, downloaded, commented on, shared, locked, and deleted files\.
-You can search for files, folders, or users, and you can filter your searches by activity type and date modified\.
+Use the Amazon WorkDocs activity feed to keep track of changes to your files and folders, and to see who made the changes\.
+The activity feed shows you when files were viewed, downloaded, commented on, shared, locked, and deleted\.
+You can also search for specific files, folders or users, and you can filter activity feed searches by activity type and date modified\.

-If you are an administrator, you can view activities performed by all users of a site\.
+Administrators can view the activities performed by all users of a site\.
 For more information, see [Site\-wide activity feed](https://docs.aws.amazon.com/workdocs/latest/adminguide/site-activity.html)\.

 **To view the activity feed**